TEALSK12/apcsa-public/curriculum/Unit1/Lesson-1XX.md

 ### Programming Project  \[30 minutes\]

 Reference the exercise above, where you write (ie, output, or print) similar letters to different people.
 The main program has common parts.
-In the main method;  calls are made to static methods that offer some variety.
+In the main method, make calls to static methods that do other variations.

-Examples of output that have this characteristic:
+Examples of text-based output that have this characteristic:
 -  A standardized form, or letter
 -  Lyrics of a song or rhyme that has:
-    * lines that are repeated at each verse "There Was an Old Lady"
+    * Lnes that are repeated at each verse, e.g. "There Was an Old Lady"  (Reference text book Chapter 1, Project #2)
-    * new lines are added onto existing old lines "Twelve Days of Christmas", "The House That Jack Built".
-Static methods can simplify the task.
-For example, use methods for each verse, and for repeated text.
+    * New lines are added onto existing old lines, e.g. "Twelve Days of Christmas", "The House That Jack Built".
+(Reference text book Chapter 1, Project #3, #5.)
--  Lyrics of a song that has more than one language
+-  Lyrics of a song that includes words (or sections) in different languages
--  Patterns on a piece of fabric, or stained glass window
+-  A cheer or chant for a school team
--  Optical illusions
+Static methods can simplify output of the above task.
+For example, you can use methods for each verse, and for repeated text.

 What other types of output have repeated patterns?
 What are other types of printed output that can benefit from static methods?